The Titus Trust Support Fund Update

 We are thankful for the partnerships we enjoy with schools, teachers, parents, churches and others.
 We commit ourselves to carefully considering the report’s recommendations in the coming months and to the implementation of decisions related to camps in time for summer 2022 so as to ensure that every aspect of our culture fosters a welcoming, safe and healthy environment for all.
 In everything, we long to honour the Lord Jesus.

-[Please Note – We would like to remind you that support services are available if needed and there are three tiers of immediate support administered by thirtyone:eight:
+[Please Note – We would like to remind you that support services are available if needed and there are two tiers of immediate support administered by thirtyone:eight:

 Therapeutic Support - this is often a longer term, deeper exploration into feelings and experiences often associated with trauma experienced.
 Titus Trust have established a therapeutic support fund to help ensure those impacted by the events and findings of this review, are appropriately supported.
 To discuss access to this, please contact our safeguarding helpline on 0303-003-1111 quoting ‘Titus 2020′”.